 Here are some of the best-located hotels in Downtown Chicago that offer great value and have excellent customer reviews:

-For a more luxurious option, consider The Drake Hotel.
-With an excellent location and dozens of family-friendly amenities, The Drake also offers an American Girl doll experience that includes access to the hotel’s library of American Girl books, as well as a bed for American Girl dolls.
+- The Drake Hotel – a more luxurious option with an excellent location and dozens of family-friendly amenities.
+The Drake also offers an American Girl doll experience that includes access to the hotel’s library of American Girl books, as well as a bed for American Girl dolls.
 The Drake can also arrange a personal shopper if visiting the adjacent American Girl Place.

 So, this is our guide for your visit to Chicago in 2 days.
 As you can see, you can do a lot in Chicago in two days, so it’s also a great destination for a weekend getaway.
 I hope that this guide and practical tips will help you plan a fun and memorable trip to Chicago.
 Enjoy it!

-You may also like these – some of our favorite places in the U.S.
+You may also like other guides to some of our favorite places in the U.S.

 - Yellowstone: Best Things to Do in Yellowstone National Park